In-patient luxury rehab center in Thailand

 Reading time: 9 mins

 Dissociative amnesia is a type of dissociative disorder that involves memory gaps.
 It includes a breakdown or disruption in identity, memory, awareness, perception, and consciousness.
-This forgetting could include much of the patient’s life or it could be limited to a specific area or person.
+This forgetting either includes much of the patient’s life or is limited to a specific area or person.

-The causes of dissociative amnesia include abuse, neglect, or traumatic or stressful events.
-This psychiatric disorder can also stem from problems with past experiences and personal identity.
+The causes of dissociative amnesia include abuse, neglect, traumatic or stressful events, and problems with past experiences and personal identity.

 The symptoms of dissociative amnesia include memory loss.
 This is the kind of memory loss that’s much more profound than regular forgetfulness and it can’t be explained by a medical illness.

-The treatments for dissociative amnesia are psychotherapy, cognitive behavioral therapy, dialectic-behavior therapy, eye movement desensitization and reprocessing, family therapy, and medication.
+The treatments for dissociative amnesia are psychotherapy, cognitive behavioral therapy, dialectical behavior therapy, eye movement desensitization and reprocessing, family therapy, and medication.

 What is dissociative amnesia?